git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 ### Tracks

 * Include FX and master tracks in track bank: If enabled, all tracks are included in the track bank.
 Handy if the controller misses a master track or has no button to toggle between track banks.
-* Pin FX tracks to last device: If enabled the FX track bank is created with a page of 8 fx tracks and is always displayed on the last (right most) controller.
+* Pin FX tracks to last device: If enabled the FX track bank is created with a page of 8 FX tracks and is always displayed on the last (right most) controller.
 The page size of the instrument/audio track bank is reduced accordingly.
 * Track navigation: If *flat* is selected all tracks are shown at once.
 Otherwise if *hierarchical* is selected only folders are shown.
 Press the select button of the track again to enter a group/folder.
 Long press the select button of any track to leave the group/folder.